azmolmiah/salafi-directory/readme.md

 ### Users & Authentication

-- Authentication will be ton using JWT/cookies
+- Authentication using JSON Web Token or cookies
   - JWT and cookie should expire in 30 days
 - User registration
   - Register as a "admin" or "publisher"
   - Once registered, a token will be sent along with a cookie (token = xxx)
-  - Passwords must be hashed
+  - Passwords will be hashed
 - User login
   - User can login with email and password
   - Plain text password will compare with stored hashed password